Frequently Asked

 Who is eligible to apply for Gap Fund support?

-Cities, municipal authorities and local governments of developing or emerging countries eligible to receive official development assistance as defined by the OECD’s Development Assistance Committee can apply for Gap Fund support.
 When a city is not the direct applicant, evidence of support from the local government to which the expression of interest relates will be requested during the selection process.
-For example, applications may be made by municipal enterprises (such as water companies, waste management agencies), private sector providers of urban services (such as companies providing services under contract to a city) and urban developers (such as companies delivering affordable housing).
-An Expression of Interest may also be submitted by entities representing groups of municipalities (e.g., municipal associations), national or regional municipal agencies, municipal development banks or national development banks responsible for municipal investment.
-Evidence of support from the relevant local government will be required in all cases.
+For example, applications may be made by municipal enterprises (such as water utility companies, waste management agencies), private sector providers of urban services (such as companies providing services under contract to a city) and urban developers (such as companies delivering public affordable housing).

 When should I submit my application?